frankiearzu/DSMTools/DSM Forward Programming/readme.md

 - In_Development: New code that is still in testing stages.
 Unless you want to help test it, don't use it yet.

 ## Message Files
-We are constantly updating new messages who appear as "Unknown_XYZ" in the menus with the proper values.
-You only have to update the message file `"msg_fwdp_en.txt"` inside `/SCRIPTS/TOOLS/DSMLIB`
+With Spektrum constantly updating their firmware, if you see a messages who appear as "Unknown_XYZ", that means that the proper message need to be added to the message file.
+We try to keep the message file up to date.
+If you need to update it, You only have to update the message file `"msg_fwdp_en.txt"` inside `/SCRIPTS/TOOLS/DSMLIB`.
+The `"msg_fwdp_en.txt"` can be downloaded independently from this folder.

 ## Color Version
 ![main-menu](https://user-images.githubusercontent.com/32604366/230751340-dd118f36-1884-405b-b12b-81cba16c7321.png)